 Affiliate marketing is the strategy of selling other people's products for a commission.

-I break down affiliate marketing in detail in Six-Figure Affiliate Marketing: How to Profit From Other People’s Products so I won’t go into too much detail here.
+I break down affiliate marketing in detail in How to Make Money With Affiliate Marketing, so I won't go into too much detail here.

 Affiliate marketing can be a great primary strategy for monetizing your website and it's also a solid supplemental strategy.
 Personally, I only use it as a supplemental strategy and so do most of my clients.